Canon 5D Mark IV vs D60

 The Canon EOS 5D Mark IV and the Canon EOS-D60 are two digital cameras that were announced, respectively, in August 2016 and February 2002.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark IV) and an APS-C (Canon D60) sensor.
-The 5D Mark IV has a resolution of 30.1 megapixels, whereas the Canon D60 provides 6.3 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark IV) and an APS-C (D60) sensor.
+The 5D Mark IV has a resolution of 30.1 megapixels, whereas the D60 provides 6.3 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |30.1 MP, Full Frame Sensor||6.3 MP, APS-C Sensor|

 |3.2" LCD, 1620k dots||1.8" LCD, 114k dots|

 |7 shutter flaps per second||3 shutter flaps per second|

 |Weathersealed body||Not weather sealed|

 |900 shots per battery charge||620 shots per battery charge|

 |151 x 116 x 76 mm, 890 g||150 x 107 x 75 mm, 855 g|